Principles of Research PG (11681.1)

 No additional information required.

-You are expected to attend the 4 seminars, either in person or virtually, and to participate actively in the seminars and in the Bulletin Board discussions during the other weeks of semester.
+You are expected to attend all intensive sessions, either in person or virtually, and to participate actively in the sessions and in the Bulletin Board discussions during the other weeks of semester.

 Required IT skills

 The four seminars will be offered in hybrid mode.
 If you are not able to attend on campus, you will need to participate via the Virtual Room site, on the Canvas page.
 This will require you to have a microphone and camera enabled on your computer, and sufficient IT access to ensure you can participate comfortably in each session.
 There will be short presentations by teaching staff and, on occasion, by the candidates enrolled in this unit.
 There may also be break-out discussions to address issues pertinent to the seminar topic.

 If you need to travel to Canberra to participate in the seminars, this will incur travel and accommodation costs.